 If you have some time to spare when visiting Perth, hop on a ferry and head over to Rottnest Island, to meet the famous quokkas, plan a plan a trip to the Swan Valley or check out Australia Tourism’s suggestions for Things to Do in Perth.

 Where to Stay in Perth

 With so many things to do in Perth, you’ll need a good base to work from.
 But be warned, as a result of a mining boom in the area, staying in Perth won’t be cheap.
 Expect to pay $80-100 for even a basic hotel room, and anywhere from $200+ for a 4-star hotel.
 Search for hotels on Agoda.

 There are over 25 different hostels in Perth, located mostly in Perth City Centre, Northbridge, East Perth, Highgate and Leederville areas.
 Great locations for checking out Perth attractions.
 A bed in a hostel will set you back by $30-40/night for a basic dorm with shared facilities.
 Private rooms with an en-suite start at $80-90/room.
 Hostels are a great option to mingle with other travelers and get their travel tips and other places to visit in Perth.

 Airbnb is another great option for Perth.
 Plus, Airbnb hosts usually have some great tips on what to do in Perth.
-There are literally hundreds of properties available in Perth and surroundings, suitable for any type of travelers, like this Serene Timber Cottage Home that was featured in Business Insider’s article 30 of the Most Luxurious Properties Across Australia You Can Rent on Airbnb.
+There are literally hundreds of properties available in Perth and surroundings, suitable for any type of travelers, like this Serene Timber Cottage Home that was named one of 30 of the most luxurious properties across Australia you can tent on Airbnb.

 Where to Eat in Perth